seongsilheo/stress_classification_with_PPG/README.md

 https://archive.ics.uci.edu/ml/datasets/WESAD+%28Wearable+Stress+and+Affect+Detection%29

 ### 2. Data processing
-If you want to apply noise filtering noise elimination, and ensemble, include 'bp', 'time', 'ens' each in variable *NOISE*.
+If you want to apply noise filtering, noise elimination, and ensemble, include 'bp', 'time', 'ens' each in variable *NOISE*.
-Change the *main_path* where your WESAD dataset is located.
+Change the *main_path* where your WESAD dataset is located in.

     python read_data_new_binary.py
     python read_data_new_tri.py
     python read_data_new_quad.py

 ### 3. Train & Test
+Use same variable *NOISE* as you used in read_data_new_*.py file.

     python ML_binary.py
     python ML_tri.py